 We also had several classes back then with examinations that were open book.
 Lots of students wouldn’t study beforehand because they thought if they had their books the test would be easy.
 They were wrong, and lots of them failed.
 Lots of people assume that the conducted emissions part of EMC is simple compared to radiated emissions, but they cause just as many failures.

-If you fail final conducted emissions testing you’ll have to do it again, which can cost thousands of dollars.
+If you have a conducted emission test failure, you’ll have to do it again, which can cost thousands of dollars.
 Failing a college exam is bad, but a blunder in these tests is like failing a whole class.
 Pre-compliance equipment is expensive, but not as costly as repeat certification testing.
 Failing an EMC assessment can also delay getting your product to market.
 If you have major fixes that need to be done it could significantly delay your project.
 Better to catch problems at the beginning when they’re relatively easy to fix.

 And you thought college tests were hard.